zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/reporting-resources-status.md

 ## Policy Resources

 A Policy resource includes the status field with information about the state of the resource.
-You can see the status in the ouput of the `kubectl get policy` command as shown below:
+You can see the status in the output of the `kubectl get policy` command as shown below:
 ```
 $ kubectl get policy
   NAME              STATE   AGE